 This is the same thing, with the spouses reversed.
-Given that God recognizes a gender difference in virtually everything else about men and women (especially husbands and wives), Paul is making a major point when he says there’s no gender difference when it comes to sex in marriage.
+Given that God recognizes a gender difference in a number of areas (especially between husbands and wives), Paul is making a major point when he says there’s no gender difference when it comes to sex in marriage.
 Men are as required and as responsible to meet the needs of their wives as women are to their husbands.
 This truth is very opposite the “sex is for men” thinking that is still prevalent in some church circles.

 By the way, when you consider most women cannot really enjoy sex if other areas of the marriage are not in good working order, this verse is very far-reaching.
-A man who does not meet his wife’s need for emotional intimacy cannot fulfill his obligation to her sexually.
+A man who does not meet his wife’s need for emotional and relational intimacy cannot fulfill his obligation to her sexually.
 This very clearly makes such an omission a sin, not a “personality difference.”
 A physically and emotionally healthy woman who is having all her non-sexual intimate needs met is going to find it far easier to enjoy sex.

 5a Do not deprive one another …